qiskit-community/qiskit-experiments/docs/tutorials/fine_amplitude_calibration.rst

         pulse.play(pulse.Drag(x_pulse.duration, over_amp, x_pulse.sigma, x_pulse.beta), d0)
     inst_map.add("x", (qubit,), x_over)

+Let's look at one of the circuits of the FineXAmplitude experiment.
+To calibrate the X gate we add an SX gate before the X gates to move the ideal population to the equator of the Bloch sphere where the sensitivity to over/under rotations is the highest.

 .. jupyter-execute::

     overamp_cal = FineXAmplitude(qubit, backend=backend)
     overamp_cal.set_transpile_options(inst_map=inst_map)
-    # Let's see one of the FineXAmplitude experiment sequence.
-    # For the X gate calibration we add SX gate before X gates to move the ideal population
-    # to the equator of the Bloch sphere where the effect of over/under rotations reveals well.
     overamp_cal.circuits()[4].draw(output='mpl')

 .. jupyter-execute::

     # do the experiment
     exp_data_over = overamp_cal.run(backend).block_for_results()
-    print(f"The ping-pong pattern points on the figure below indicates") print(f"our over-rotated pulse which makes the initial state rotates more than pi.") print(f"Therefore, the over roating X gate makes the qubit stay away from the Bloch sphere equator.") exp_data_over.figure(0)
+    print(f"The ping-pong pattern points on the figure below indicate") print(f"an over rotation which makes the initial state rotate more than pi.") print(f"Therefore, the miscalibrated X gate makes the qubit stay away from the Bloch sphere equator.") exp_data_over.figure(0)

+We now look at a pulse with an under rotation to see how the FineXAmplitude experiment detects this error.
+We will compare the results to the over rotation above.

 .. jupyter-execute::